Written by: Matthew B. Zrebski & Franklin High School students

 Run time: 60-70 minutes

 What does it mean to shed our labels and be seen as not student, not teacher, not job, gender, or age, but human first?
-Human First is a theatrical presentation and art showcase created by students from Franklin High School as they examine the complex issues related to mental well-being, identity, and community.
+Human First is a high school residency, theatrical presentation, and art showcase created by students, examining the complex issues related to mental well-being, identity, and community.
 Guided by award-winning playwright and director, Matthew B. Zrebski, the show features performances by professional actors as well as Franklin High School 9-12th grade students.

 These works were created during a 5-week mental/emotional wellness residency conducted by teaching artists from Kaiser Permanente’s Educational Theatre Program in collaboration with Oregon Children’s Theatre, where they explored how students, teachers, administrators, and parents navigate the pressure of preparing for the future while being human in the present.